bevane/yt-meilisearch-helper/README.md

 ### Configure
 1. Create .env file and set env variables.
-Refer to .env.example The following env variables have to be set up for the tool to work.
+Refer to .env.example

+The following env variables have to be set up for the tool to work.
  - `DATA_PATH` - This is where all the transcripts will be saved and also the save progress of YTMS.
-Choose a directory that you have write permissions to.
+Videos that are being downloaded and processed will also be stored in this directory, and will be cleaned up automatically.
+Choose a directory that you have write permissions to
- - `CHANNEL_URL` - The URL of the YouTube channel from which the videos will be transcribed.
+ - `CHANNEL_URL` - The URL of the YouTube channel from which the videos will be transcribed
  - `MEILISEARCH_URL` - The URL of the Meilisearch Instance.
-If video transcripts does not need to be uploaded to meilisearch, this can be left blank"
+If video transcripts do not need to be uploaded to Meilisearch, this can be left blank
  - `MEILISEARCH_API_KEY` - The API Key of the Meilisearch Instance.
-If video transcripts does not need to be uploaded to meilisearch, this can be left blank"
+If video transcripts do not need to be uploaded to Meilisearch, this can be left blank
  - `WHISPER_MODEL_PATH` - File Path to the whisper model that will be used for transcription.
-Refer to Whisper.cpp documentation for details.
+Refer to Whisper.cpp documentation for details

 > [!warning]
 > Set the below values responsibily.
-Setting them too high can cause the system to run out of resources and crash.
+Setting them too high can cause the system to run out of resources and crash
  - `MAX_DOWNLOAD_PROCESS_WORKERS` - The number of download workers and process workers that will be run in parallel.
 A value of two will run two yt-dlp processes and two ffmpeg processes in parallel.
 It is recommended to set this to n + 1 where n is the number of Transcribe workers.
 This ensures that a video is always available to be transcribed by the transcribe worker.
- - `MAX_VIDEO_DETAIL_FETCH_WORKERS` - The number of yt-dlp processes that will be run in parallel to fetch video details such as titl, upload date and duration of video.
-It is recommended to set this to 10-20.
+ - `MAX_VIDEO_DETAIL_FETCH_WORKERS` - The number of yt-dlp processes that will be run in parallel to fetch video details such as title, upload date and duration of video.
+It is recommended to set this between 10-20.
 Higher values can be used if more system resources are available.
  - `MAX_TRANSCRIBE_WORKERS` - The number of whisper.cpp processes that will run in parallel to transcribe videos.
-It is recommended to set this to 1 and experiment with increasing it while keeping an eye on system resources used.
+It is recommended to set this to 1 and monitor system resouces first, then experiment with increasing it while keeping an eye on system resources used.
 Higher values can be used if using GPU with a high VRAM to run the Whisper model.

 ### Run

-Run the tool after configuring it with `./yt-meilisearch-helper` from within the repo directory
+Run the tool `./yt-meilisearch-helper` from within the repo directory